lrusso/ClassroomPhaser/README.md

 * After playing an audio (if any), it will go to the next slide (if any) or back to the board.

-* In the JSON example above, the third slide has a second image and a delay to show it.
+* In the example above, the third slide has a second image and a delay to show it.

 * At the moment, Classroom Phaser allows courses with up to 5 classes.